What’s Causing Your Poor Balance?

 Traumatic Brain Injury

-This can include injuries due to a fall, car crash, or other sudden blow or jolt to the head, which results in the brain moving back and forth inside the skull, resulting in damage such as a contusion or bruise.
+These injuries can result in the brain moving back and forth inside the skull, resulting in damage such as a contusion or bruise.

 You may be familiar with concussions, a milder traumatic brain injury, but more serious ones are possible as well.